-Versions6.x can be updated to version 7.
+Versions6.x and 7.x can be updated to version 7.3

-- The latest release for these versions is available on the Archiware download page www.archiware.com/download - A backup of the system is recommended before starting the installation.
-This backup should include both the P5 home directory and the existing backup and archive indexes. - Before starting the upgrade, please check if the system requirements, as described in section 3.2, System Requirements, are met. - Please read also section 3.13.3 Upgrade from P4 to P5 and 3.13.4 Upgrade from earlier versions of P5 below. - Please update all workstations directly.
-The remote update mechanism is no longer available in version 6.0.
+- The latest release for these versions is available on the Archiware download page www.archiware.com/download-p5 - A backup of the system is recommended before starting the installation.
+This backup should include both the P5 home directory and the existing backup and archive indexes. - Before starting the upgrade, please check if the system requirements, as described in section 3.2, System Requirements, are met.